The Parameterised Complexity of List Problems on Graphs of Bounded Treewidth: List Hamilton Path

 and

 respectively.
-We place no restriction on the positions that vertices from $Q$ can take in a valid Hamilton path.
+The first vertex on $Q$ has singleton list $\{1\}$ and the last vertex on $Q$ has singleton list $\{kn^3\}$; we place no restriction on the positions that the remaining vertices from $Q$ can take in a valid Hamilton path.

-The idea is that any valid Hamilton path must (with the exception of a few vertices belonging to the edge-gadgets) traverse $P_1, \ldots, P_k$ in that order, using sections of $Q$ before and after each $P_i$ to connect the paths.
-In this construction, our choice of position for $P_i[0]$ corresponds to a choice of vertex from $V_i$: if $P_i[0]$ takes position $(i-1)n^3 + 2rn^2$, we say that it \emph{selects} $V_i[r]$.
-Note that their lists of permitted positions mean that $P_1[0], \ldots, P_k[0]$ must occur on the path in order, and observe also that every combination of starting positions for these paths can be achieved by linking the paths $P_1, \ldots, P_k$ with vertices from $Q$.
-The edge-gadgets allow some vertices to be exchanged between each pair of paths $P_i$ and $P_j$ if the vertices selected by $P_i[0]$ and $P_j[0]$ are adjacent, and we use this, together with conditions imposed by the lists of permitted positions for $P_i[2n^2-1]$ and $P_j[2n^2-1]$, to ensure that the vertices selected by each pair of paths $P_i$ and $P_j$ are adjacent.
+Intuitively, the idea is that any valid Hamilton path must (with the exception of a few vertices belonging to the edge-gadgets) traverse $P_1, \ldots, P_k$ in that order, using sections of $Q$ before and after each $P_i$ to connect the paths.
+In this construction, our choice of position for $P_i[0]$ corresponds to a choice of vertex from $V_i$: if $P_i[0]$ takes position $(i-1)n^3 + 3rn^2$, we say that the Hamilton path \emph{selects} $V_i[r]$.
+Notice that, for any edge-gadget $G_e$ (where $e = V_i[r]V_j[s]$), there are precisely two possibilities for which edges within $G_e$ are used by a Hamilton Path, as illustrated in Figure \ref{swapping}.
+If we use the edge $P_i[4r]P_j[4r+1]$ (and so also use the edges $P_j[4r+2]P_i[4r+2]$, $P_j[4r]P_i[4r+1]$ and $P_i[4r+1]P_j[4r+3]$) we say that the Hamilton path \emph{selects} the edge $e$.